tomeko/moto-tilt-blinds/README.md

 <img src='doc/wiring.png' width=75%>

-> :information_source: Note: The older 'custom spool' implementation can be found in the [v0_customspool](https://github.com/tomeko/moto-tilt-blinds/tree/v0_customspool) branch.
-The documentation for this version is under construction

 ## Mounting

   - If not 3D printing, use the parts below.
 Measure the tilt shaft of your blinds.
 Mine is square 6.5mm, so 10mm works.